rust-lang/rust-forge/src/policies/llm-usage.md

     - We do not accept PRs made up solely of trivial changes.
       See [the compiler team's typo fix policy](https://rustc-dev-guide.rust-lang.org/contributing.html#writing-documentation:~:text=Please%20notice%20that%20we%20don%E2%80%99t%20accept%20typography%2Fspellcheck%20fixes%20to%20internal%20documentation).
   - See also "learning from an LLM's solution" in ⚠️ below.
+- Treating an LLM review as a sufficient condition to merge a change.
+  LLM reviews, if enabled by a team, **must** be advisory-only.
+  Teams can have a policy that code can be merged without review, and they can have a policy that code must be reviewed by at least one person, but they may not have a policy that an LLM counts as a person.
+    - ℹ️ See "review bots" in ⚠️ below.
+    - ℹ️ An LLM review does not substitute for self-review.
+Authors are expected to review their own code before posting and after each change.

 #### ⚠️ Allowed with caveats
 The following are decided on a case-by-case basis.